 - GetMyBoat will weigh the evidence provided and listen to both the customer and owner's stories about what happened and will make a determination if the claim is valid.

-- If a claim is deemed valid, a full or partial amount of the incidental coverage will be issued to the owner.
-If a claim is not deemed valid, the customer will not be charged the incidental coverage.
+- If a claim is deemed valid, a full or partial amount of the allowance will be issued to the owner.
+If a claim is not deemed valid, the customer will not be charged or will be refunded the allowance amount.

-- If there is any dispute regarding said claim, it must be resolved between the customer and the owner directly after GetMyBoat has made its decision.
+- If there is any dispute regarding the claim, it must be resolved between the customer and the owner directly after GetMyBoat has made its decision.